 The power pattern drops to a low value on either side of the beam-pointing direction.
 The place of the low value is normally referred to as a null.
 Strictly speaking, a null is a position where the array response is zero.
 However, the term sometimes is misused to indicate the low value of the pattern.
 The pattern between the two nulls on either side of the beam-pointing direction is known as the main lobe (also called main beam or simply beam).
 The width of the main beam between the two half-power points is called the half-power beamwidth.
 A smaller beamwidth results from an array with a larger extent.
 The extent of the array is known as the aperture of the array.
-Thus, the array aperture is the distance between the two farthest elements in the array.
-For a linear array, the aperture is equal to the distance between the elements on either side of the array.
+Thus, the array aperture is the distance between the two farthest elements on either side of the array.